Communication-Forensics-Lab/harmful-content-detection/baseline/readme.md

 ## Call to Action

+A gradient-boosting classifier was trained as the baseline system, using sentence embeddings extracted from SentenceBert and the polarity of the tweet as features.
+Polarity was determined using a lexicon-based approach with the TextBlob programme.
+Undersampling was applied to address the high imbalance of the training dataset.

 | Category      | P  |  R | F1 |
 | ------------- | -- | -- | -: |
 | true          | -- | -- | -- |